1andDone/blackjack/README.md

 ## Setup Table

 Betting, playing, and card counting strategies for individual players can also be customized in this simulation.
-Individual players can have the following parameters:
+Individual players have the following parameters:

 - Name of the player `name`
 - Amount of money the player begins with when sitting down at the table `bankroll`